 - Punitive damages: In cases of malicious or deliberate abuse, punitive damages may be deemed appropriate by the courts

-A Dade City nursing home abuse attorney from our firm could demand compensation for the full extent of your loved one’s losses.
+A Dade City nursing home negligence attorney from our firm could demand compensation for the full extent of your loved one’s losses.

 Reach Out to a Dade City Nursing Home Abuse Attorney Today

-If you suspect nursing home abuse of any kind, reach out to Distasio Law Firm today.
+If you suspect nursing home abuse, physical abuse, sexual abuse, wrongful death, or any other type, reach out to Distasio Law Firm today.
 We can carry out an investigation, get your relative moved, and stand by you all the way in your fight for compensation and accountability.

 The statute of limitations is two years from the date of the incident or when you discovered abuse was occurring.
-However, the sooner you call a Dade City nursing home abuse lawyer from Distasio Law Firm, the sooner we can start investigating your case and work towards gaining the accountability you seek.
+However, the sooner you call a Dade City nursing home abuse lawyer or elder abuse attorney from Distasio Law Firm, the sooner we can start investigating your case and work towards gaining the accountability you seek.

-For a compassionate, personal, and client-focused service, call Distasio Law Firm.
+For compassionate, personalized, and justice-focused service, call Distasio Law Firm today for your free consultation.